matthew-jackson-hms/matthew-jackson-hms/README.md

 ## What I'm Doing...

-- 🏡 I’m architechtin’!
-Vibin’!
-- 📚 I’m engrossed in HL7/FHIR documentation at the moment.
+- 📚 I’m engrossed in HL7/FHIR documentation at the moment. 🔥 🚒
 - 🌱 I’m always interested to learn more about Section 508/Accessibility.
 - 🤔 I’m happy to talk about integration with OAuth2/Auth0 (OpenID Connect).
 - 💬 Ask me about *anything below!*